 The message at the heart of Christianity is pretty simple.
-(Embeded version needs flash player) On this three-minute video, from the Christianity explored website, click on the image to find out what it's all about.
+(Embedded version needs flash player) On this three-minute video from the Christianity explored website, click on the image to find out what it's all about.

 Perhaps we should begin by saying what a Christian is not!
 A Christian is not someone born in a certain country or into a certain family.
-They are not necessarily someone who goes to church regularly, or even someone who has been baptised.
-They are certainly not someone who tries hard to live a good life in order to impress God!
+They are not necessarily someone who goes to church regularly or even someone who has been baptised.
+They are certainly not someone who tries hard to live a good life to impress God!

-It may seem audacious but a Christian can claim that, as a result of clear promises in the Bible, they have a personal relationship with God through Jesus.
-Put simply, a Christian is someone who has put their trust in Jesus Christ as their Saviour and turned to him as their Lord, and who now seeks to live their life loving him and obeying him.
+It may seem audacious, but a Christian can claim that they have a personal relationship with God through Jesus as a result of clear promises in the Bible.
+Put simply; a Christian is someone who has put their trust in Jesus Christ as their Saviour and turned to him as their Lord, and who now seeks to live their life loving him and obeying him.
 A Christian trusts Jesus as the only way they can truly know God and receive his forgiveness now, and the only way they can truly be with God and enjoy eternal life beyond death.

 The message at the heart of Christianity is essentially quite simple - simple enough to be outlined in a few pages.

 A bit more information